Effective interaction of Chern-Simons boson with fermions: Lack of cancellation of divergent terms in the loop diagrams in gauge

-In this paper, we restricted ourselves only to considering the effective CS bosons' interaction with particles of the SM in the form of the dimension 6 operators \eqref{L1}, \eqref{L2}.
-In this case, the relations for coefficients $A$, $A_5$ and $B$, $B_5$ should be rewritten via relations \eqref{cgammah} -- \eqref{L9} and they will contain only 4 independent parameters of the theory ($c_2$, $c_{2i}$, $c_1$, $c_{1i}$).
-We get the following conditions correspondingly
+Let us now consider the problem of canceling divergent terms within an alternative approach.
+In this paper, we restrict ourselves to considering the effective interaction of the CS boson with SM particles in the form of the dimension-6 operators \eqref{L1} and \eqref{L2}.
+In this case, the conditions $A=0$, $A_5=0$, $B=0$, and $B_5=0$ should be rewritten using \eqref{cgammah}--\eqref{L9}, and they then involve only four independent parameters of the theory ($c_2$, $\tilde c_2$, $c_1$, $\tilde c_1$).
+We then obtain the following conditions

-So, we find first three relations between $c_2 $ and $ c_{1i} $, which hold only in the trivial case when $ c_2 = c_{1i} = 0$.
+Thus, we obtain the first three relations between $c_2$ and $\tilde c_1$, which are satisfied only in the trivial case $c_2 = \tilde c_1 = 0$.
 Moreover, generalizing the result for the interaction with all SM fermions of the same flavors, the last relation cannot be satisfied simultaneously for all SM fermions (charged leptons, neutrinos, top and bottom quarks) since it depends both on the third component of the isospin $(t_3^f)$ and on the electric charge $(q_f)$ of the fermion.
 Therefore, in this approach, there is also no non-trivial choice of the theory’s coupling parameters that would satisfy the condition for the cancellation of divergences, i.e., $ A = A_5= B = B_5=0$.

-The expressions considered in our paper involve linearly divergent integrals, which, similarly to the case of the chiral anomaly (see, e.g., \cite{Cheng:1984vwu}), are sensitive to shifts of the integration variable by a constant.
+The expressions considered in our paper involve linearly divergent integrals, which, similarly to the case of the chiral anomaly, see, e.g., \cite{Cheng:1984vwu}, are sensitive to shifts of the integration variable by a constant.
 However, such a shift changes the value of the integrals only by a finite amount.
 As a result, the expressions for $A$, $A_5$, $B$, and $B_5$ remain unaffected.

 It should be noted that conditions \eqref{Aeq1} -- \eqref{Deq1} or \eqref{cond1} -- \eqref{cond4} do not depend on any gauge parameters $\xi_i$.
 This rules out the possibility that there exist values of the gauge parameters $ (\xi_i) $ for which the divergences cancel, as happens with infrared divergences in QED in the Fried–Yennie gauge \cite{Fried:1958zz}.